 The 1960s saw a number of experienced Vancouver counsel join the firm, including Henry Hutcheon, Q.C. (who later became a B.C.
 Court of Appeal Justice), and George Murray, Q.C. (who was later appointed to the B.C.
 Supreme Court).
 Newly called lawyers who joined the firm in that decade included W.J.
 Sullivan, Q.C., Ron Holmes (who later was appointed to the B.C.
 Supreme Court), L.S.G.
 Finch (who later became the Chief Justice of British Columbia and returned to Guild Yule in January 2014), and K.C.
 Mackenzie, Q.C. (who later became a Court of Appeal Justice), who held a Doctorate of Law and after articling with the firm took an appointment in the Faculty of Law at the University of British Columbia for some years before returning to Guild Yule.

-The remainder of the 20th century saw the development of more bright, young, dedicated lawyers who had articled with the firm, such as John Truscott, Q.C., Paul Walker, Q.C., and Tony Saunders (all of whom were later appointed to the B.C.
-Supreme Court) as well as Donald Yule, Q.C., Laura Bakan, Q.C., Carla Forth Q.C., Mary Margaret Mackinnon, and David Bell.
-The firm attracted a number of other preeminent counsel who joined the firm after working elsewhere, including Ian Mackie, Jim Leith, and Vernon Pahl.
+The remainder of the 20th century saw the development of more bright, young, dedicated lawyers who had articled with the firm, such as John Truscott, Q.C., Paul Walker, Q.C., Tony Saunders, and Carla Forth Q.C., (all of whom were later appointed to the B.C.
+Supreme Court) and Laura Bakan, Q.C., (appointed to the Provincial Court of BC) as well as Donald Yule, Q.C., and Mary Margaret Mackinnon.
+The firm attracted a number of other preeminent counsel who joined the firm after working elsewhere, including Ian Mackie, Jim Leith and Vernon Pahl.

 In the 21st century experienced and respected counsel who share the Guild Yule tradition of excellence and commitment to the client and respect for each other joined the bright, dedicated, new lawyers who had articled with the firm.
 The new counsel include Mark Skorah, Q.C., Jim Doyle, Julie Lamb, Neil MacLean, Adam Howden-Duke, Alexander Kask, Tim Hinkson, and Russell Bailey.